itsMagondu/mincredy/README.md

 # Getting Started

+## Requirements
+1. Django==3.2.9\
+2. django-rest-framework==0.1.0
+3. djangorestframework==3.12.4
+4. djangorestframework-simplejwt==5.0.0

+## Initial setup
 Clone this repository\
 Navigate to the main folder\
 Create a virtual environment\
 Activate the Virtual environment\
 Install all the requirements\
+Create a users.json file with the format exactly the same as the one attached or just use the attached file.
 \
 The steps are shown below